47degrees/sbt-microsites/docs/src/main/tut/docs/publish-with-travis.md

 # Publish with Travis

 In this section, we’re going to learn how to configure Travis so you can publish your microsite when you merge in master.

-You can follow these steps:
+There are two options for publishing the site.
+See [Configuring the Microsite](settings.html) section for more information.

+## Publish using sbt-ghpages

+When the property `micrositePushSiteWith` is set to `GHPagesPlugin` (by default), the site is pushed using the sbt-ghpages plugins.
+The steps for this approach are:

 **1- Generate an SSH key pair**